fahimHasnat/Task-Analyzer-Frontend/README.md

 # Text Analyzer - Frontend

-This guide will walk you through setting up the frontend of the Task Analyzer project.
+This guide will walk you through setting up the frontend of the Text Analyzer project.

 ## Prerequisites